iolynx/ProcrastiNot/README.md

 An intelligent extension to detect & prevent procrastination.

 ## Features
-Procrastinot uses an "idea" based whitelisting, as opposed to a website based white/blacklisting you see on other productivity based apps.
+Procrastinot uses an "idea" based whitelisting, as opposed to a website based white/blacklisting you see on other productivity extensions. <br/>
-It uses AI to weigh the text content on the webpage you're accessing, and closes any tabs that classify as "distraction".
+It uses AI to weigh the text content on the webpage you're accessing, and closes any tabs that classify as a "distraction".

 - Customizable "idea" whitelists
 - Built in Timer